Chapter One Psychology

 A small, independent practice where your care is consistent and personal.

-• Many children experience challenges with emotional regulation, learning or attention differences, transitions, or social difficulties.
-Therapy can offer a calm, supportive space where they can explore their feelings, build emotional skills, and develop confidence in navigating everyday experiences.
+Many children experience challenges with emotion regulation, anxiety, learning or attention differences, transitions, or social difficulties.
+Therapy can offer a supportive space where they can explore their feelings, build skills, and develop confidence in navigating everyday experiences.

 I work gently and creatively with children, using developmentally appropriate and neuroaffirming approaches tailored to each child’s age, temperament, and strengths.
 Sessions are designed to be engaging and supportive, and I work closely with parents and caregivers to ensure children feel understood and supported both in and outside of therapy.